FLP logo

 Yes!
 We have a little information about the fields beyond what's in the code book.
 For example, many of the fields are artificially truncated.
 This appears to be a problem with the source data that the AO gives to the FJC.

-We have requested the the lengths of the various fields in the civil data as of 1 June 2018, and published it here.
+We have requested the lengths of the various fields in the civil data as of 1 June 2018, and published it here.

 Download the civil field info

-A few weeks later, the the FJC also shared the lengths of the fields in the criminal data (without us even asking!):
+A few weeks later, the FJC also shared the lengths of the fields in the criminal data (without us even asking!):

 Download the criminal field info